porterjamesj/website/content/blog/wedding-videobooth.md

 bulbs didn't line up as neatly as we'd hoped with the actual red, green, and blue values the webcam measured.
-The simple strategy of identifying, e.g. the greenest blob as the green bulb was pretty unreliable—sometimes the blue bulb actually had the most green.
+The simple strategy of identifying, e.g. the greenest blob as the green bulb was pretty unreliable—sometimes the blue bulb actually had the highest total green value.
 Similar problems happened with all three colors.

 What we ended up doing instead was manually measuring the typical color profiles of in each bulb and hard-coding these ranges into our